ndm767/ndm767/README.md

 - Hi, I’m @ndm767
 - I’m interested in C++, Python, OpenGL, SDL2
 - I’m currently learning C++
-- How to reach me: message me
-This was from an auto-generated template pls don't roast me
+- How to reach me: email me (should be in my commits) This was from an auto-generated template pls don't roast me
 <!---
 ndm767/ndm767 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.